BluDolphin/Video-Downloader/README.md

 Downloaded videos have their names copied from the source and are saved in a new folder called downloads in the current directory.

 As well as this thumbnails for the media are stored in a temp folder in "downloads/temp/".
 When the program runs it will automatically flush all previously downloaded thumbnails.

+If ffmpeg is not installed then the program will automatically run in an alt mode where it will attempt to download the audio and video an merge them with moviepy.
+This allows for videos to be downloaded without ffmpeg at the cost of some speed.